La Tuque, Quebec: Infrastructure

 The main highway is Quebec Route 155 that connects La Tuque with Shawinigan to the south and the Saguenay–Lac-Saint-Jean region to the north.
-Numerous forest roads provide access to remote hunting and fishing camps, and the village of Parent is accessible by a 175 km long gravel road from Mont-Saint-Michel in the Laurentides region.
+Numerous forest roads provide access to remote hunting and fishing camps.
+The village of Parent is accessible from the east by a 180 km long gravel road from La Tuque and from the west by a 178 km long gravel road from Mont-Saint-Michel in the Laurentides.